LearnPrologNow/lpn/README.md

 providing client-side syntax highlighting too.
 Finally there's some homespun JavaScript to interact with Tau-Prolog.
 To avoid writing quiz logic in JavaScript, these are also handed off to Tau-Prolog.

+`localStorage is being used` to store the nav-sidebar state between page loads.
+This can be cleared with `localStorage.clear()` should it need to be refreshed.

 #### Client-Side Prolog